khalil5754/khalil5754.github.io/_posts/2022-09-10-your-new-blog-post.md

 ![image](https://user-images.githubusercontent.com/44441178/197319780-fc46abf4-5179-4ab3-8661-086cab87e288.png)

-Look at that, because of our high allocation of OPEN and the immense volatility in the stock compared to the relative steadiness of the other two picks in the portfolio, our portfolio's returns' shape looks very similar to OPEN's individual returns!
+Look at that - because of our high allocation of OPEN and the immense volatility in the stock compared to the relative steadiness of the other two picks in the portfolio, our portfolio's returns' shape looks very similar to OPEN's individual returns!

 # Volatility and Variance using Matrix Multiplication